rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Delete Request Note

-This action allows you to delete a request note.
+Delete a given request note on a specific request.

 ##### Input